Charles Edward Stuart: Cultural depictions

 Charles has been depicted on stage as well as in film and television.
 He was portrayed by David Niven in the 1948 semi-biographical film Bonnie Prince Charlie.
 Charles was also portrayed by Andrew Gower in the historical dramatic series Outlander, based upon Diana Gabaldon's book series.
 His life has formed a component of numerous historical plays, including For Bonnie Prince Charlie (1897), the Young Pretender (1996) and The Glory (2000).

 The legacy of Charles Stuart and his role in Jacobitism has also influenced songs and music.
 Examples include the folk songs "Óró sé do bheatha abhaile", "Bonnie Charlie", "Wha'll be King but Charlie?" and "Charlie is my darling".
 Charles's subsequent flight from Scotland is commemorated in "The Skye Boat Song" by the English author Sir Harold Edwin Boulton and in the Irish song "Mo Ghile Mear" by Seán Clárach Mac Domhnaill.
+The popular song My Bonnie Lies over the Ocean could be in reference to him as a way to refer to him but also to any woman.
+It was covered by Tony Sheridan and the Beatles in 1961.

 Arms

 During his pretence as Prince of Wales, Charles claimed a coat of arms consisting of those of the kingdom, differenced by a label argent of three points.